 This topic review will focus on the indications and efficacy of placing a pancreatic stent to prevent post-ERCP pancreatitis.
 An overview of pancreatic stenting and its complications is provided separately.
 (See "Overview of pancreatic stenting and its complications".)

 RISK FACTORS FOR POST-ERCP PANCREATITIS

 Pancreatitis is the most common complication of diagnostic and therapeutic ERCP occurring in 1 to 15 percent of patients.
-(See "Overview of indications for and complications of ERCP and endoscopic biliary sphincterotomy".)
+(See "Endoscopic retrograde cholangiopancreatography: Indications, patient preparation, and complications".)

 The pancreas is subjected to many types of potential injury during ERCP and endoscopic sphincterotomy: mechanical, chemical, hydrostatic, enzymatic, microbiological, allergic, and thermal .
 These mechanisms of injury may act independently or in concert to induce post-procedure pancreatitis.
 Several patient and procedure-related risk factors for post-ERCP pancreatitis have been found, which are described separately.
 (See "Post-endoscopic retrograde cholangiopancreatography (ERCP) pancreatitis".)

 Recognition of risk factors associated with post-ERCP pancreatitis provided the rationale for evaluating a number of measures for preventing post-ERCP pancreatitis.
 A possible approach is to use prophylactic pancreatic stents.